-Figure 113: Backup access to the Internet - Mobile WAN configuration
+Figure 119: Backup access to the Internet - Mobile WAN configuration

-Backup Routes configuration After setting up the backup routes you will need to set their priorities.
-In Figure 114, the ETH1 wired connection has the highest priority.
-If that connection fails, the second choice will be the mobile connection - usb0 network interface.
+Backup Routes configuration: After setting up the backup routes you will need to set their priorities.
+In Figure 120, the ETH1 wired connection has the highest priority.
+If that connection fails, the second choice will be the WiFi wlan0 network interface.
+The third choice will be the mobile connection - usb0 network interface.

 The backup routes system must be activated by checking the Enable backup routes switching item for each of the routes.
 Click the Apply button to confirm the changes.
-For detailed configuration see Chapter 4.5.
+For detailed configuration see Chapter 4.7.